Introduction

 1. Begin the Morning with Mindfulness

-Rather than diving into your phone or to-do list, start the day by grounding yourself in the present moment.
-Mindfulness encourages awareness without judgment—and it’s incredibly effective in reducing stress.
+Instead of reaching for your phone or to-do list, begin the day by anchoring yourself in the present.
+Mindfulness fosters awareness without judgment — and it’s remarkably effective at relieving stress.

 Try this:

-- 🧘 Meditate for 5–10 minutes using an app like Calm or Insight Timer
+- 🧘 Do a 5–10 minute meditation from an app like Calm or Insight Timer

-- 🌬️ Practice the 4-7-8 breathing technique to reset your nervous system
+- 🌬️Try the 4-7-8 breathing exercise to help reset your nervous systemtem

 🧠 Did you know?
-Regular mindfulness meditation can lower cortisol levels by up to 30%.
+Regular mindfulness meditation practices can reduce cortisol levels to 30% and even more.

 2. Prioritize High-Quality Sleep

-Without enough rest, even the simplest tasks can feel overwhelming.
-Sleep acts as your brain’s reset button, restoring emotional and cognitive function.
+But when we don’t get enough shut-eye, the most basic tasks can seem impossible.
+Sleep is like your brain’s reset button, restoring emotional and cognitive function.

 Improve your sleep by:

-- 📵 Avoiding screens an hour before bed
+- 📵 No screens one hour before bed

-- 🌙 Creating a calming pre-sleep ritual, like reading or gentle stretching
+- 🌙 Creating a relaxing pre-sleep routine, such as reading or light stretching

-😴 Fun fact: Missing just one night of quality sleep can impair your focus as much as a blood alcohol level of 0.05%.
+😴 Interesting fact: Losing a single good night’s sleep has as much impact on your focus as a blood alcohol level of 0.05%.

 3. Move Your Body Every Day